 PREPARATION: Cut the leaves off from the head (these can be cooked like kale).
 Slice the head in half down the center, place the halves flat side down, and cut into quarters.
 Using a knife or vegetable peeler, remove and discard the skin.

-RAW: Kohlrabi is delicious eaten raw in a salad or with dips.
+RAW: Kohlrabi is delicious eaten raw.
+Peel off the tough skin and enjoy in a salad or with dips.

 FENNEL

 APPEARANCE: Green tops with fragrant, white bulbs.